History

 Fawor ★ 4.5

-Fawor in Poznań is a baker-confectioner cooperative founded in 1908, certified by the Wielkopolska Craft Chamber for rogale świętomarcińskie and producing up to 17,000 daily during the November season.
+Fawor in Poznań is a baker-confectioner cooperative founded in 1908, certified by the Wielkopolska Craft Chamber for rogale świętomarcińskie and producing up.

 Tip: Skip the central locations on Nov 11; the further-flung Fawor branches have shorter queues and the same product.